newschoolarchives/newschoolarchives.github.io/docs/1_removable_media/3_optical_disks.md

             * Constant Quality: 20 RF
         6. Select Audio Settings
             * Navigate to the Audio tab, and select the appropriate quality settings.
             * Select the Audio tab and AAC (ffmpeg) Codec.
              * Choose:
                 * 48.000 Hz Sample Rate.
                 * Stereo for Mixdown.
                 * Choose at least 160 for your audio Bitrate.
 If you encounter artifacts or other audio issues, increase bitrate to 320 or higher.
         7. Check Dimensions
             * Navigate to the Dimensions tab, and ensure that dimensions (Width and Height) match that of the source video, or, if you are reducing size for compression, ensure that you retain the original ratio and no unnecessary cropping occurs.
+For example, this can be done by using an online [Aspect Ratio Calculator](https://calculateaspectratio.com/).
         8. Recheck output file name and location
             * Before executing encoding or adding to queue, check “Save As” destination and filename in the bar below the media.
 This field will automatically populate with the settings you selected earlier under Tools > Preferences > Output Files, but you may change manually.
         9. Add to Queue